Why Do We Need Weight Decay in Modern Deep Learning?: Training details

-\myparagraph{CIFAR-10/100 experiments.} We train a VGG network without BatchNorm and preactivation ResNet-18 on CIFAR-10 and ResNet-34 on CIFAR-100 without data augmentations.
+Full experimental details are available in our public repository \url{https://github.com/tml-epfl/why-weight-decay} but we also list the main training details here.
+All the experiments are conducted for 3 different random seeds, the error-bars report one standard deviation. \myparagraph{CIFAR-10/100 experiments.} We train a VGG network without BatchNorm and preactivation ResNet-18 on CIFAR-10 and ResNet-34 on CIFAR-100 without data augmentations.
 We use standard SGD \textit{without momentum} for all experiments.
 We note that $\ell_2$ regularization and weight decay are exactly the same in this case.
 We use the standard He initialization \citep{he2015delving} for all parameters.
 To make ResNets scale-invariant, we follow the approach of \citet{li2020reconciling} consisting of fixing the last layer, removing the learnable parameters of the normalization layers and adding a normalization layer in the skip connection.
-For the experiments in Fig.\ref{fig:cifar-part-a-main}, VGG is trained with LR = $0.1$ and LR = $0.01$ and weight decay parameter is fixed to be either $\lambda_{WD} = 0.0$ or $\lambda_{WD} = 0.008$.
-The ResNet-18 is trained with LR = $0.08$ and LR = $0.001$ and $\lambda_{WD} = 0.0$ or $\lambda_{WD} = 0.0125$.
-The ResNet-34 is trained with LR = $0.15$ and LR = $0.001$ and weight decay parameter $\lambda_{WD} = 0.0$ or $\lambda_{WD} = 0.01$.
+For the experiments in Fig.\ref{fig:cifar-part-a-main}, VGG is trained with LR = $0.1$ and LR = $0.01$ and weight decay parameter is fixed to be either $\lambda = 0.0$ or $\lambda = 0.008$.
+The ResNet-18 is trained with LR = $0.08$ and LR = $0.001$ and $\lambda = 0.0$ or $\lambda = 0.0125$.
+The ResNet-34 is trained with LR = $0.15$ and LR = $0.001$ and weight decay parameter $\lambda = 0.0$ or $\lambda = 0.01$.
 The total number of epochs is $1000$ in all experiments in Fig.\ref{fig:cifar-part-a-main} and all the LR are decayed at epoch 500 to $0.0001$.
 For the experiments in Fig.~\ref{fig:resnet_cifar_sphere} we use scale-invariant ResNet-18 and project the SGD iterates on the unitary sphere.
 We test the following LRs in the large-LR phase $(0.0001,0.0005, 0.00075, 0.001, 0.002, 0.003, 0.004, 0.005)$ to show different generalization performance.
 After 100 epochs all the learning rates are decayed to the same value $0.0001$.
-In Fig.~\ref{fig:trace_h_sphere} and Fig.~\ref{fig:test_e_ft_sphere} we fine-tune every $2$ epochs for $100$ additional epochs with LR=$0.0001$.
-For the experiments in Fig.~\ref{fig:resnet_cifar_main} we test three different LRs $(0.1,0.15,0,2)$ and decay all of them to $0.001$ after the first $100$ epochs.
-To obtain Fig.~\ref{fig:trace_h} and Fig.~\ref{fig:test_e_ft} we fine-tune every $2$ epochs for $100$ additional epochs with LR=$0.001$.
-To compute the trace of the hessian of the model we use the PyHessian library \cite{yao2020pyhessian} and consider a subset of CIFAR-10 containing $5000$ points.
-All the experiments are conducted for 5 different random seeds.
+In Fig.~\ref{fig:resnet_cifar_sphere} we fine-tune every $2$ epochs for $100$ additional epochs with LR=$0.0001$.
+To measure the Norm of the Jacobian or the Trace of the Hessian we use a subset of $5000$ training datapoints.
+Each run requires approximately 2 GPU hours on an Nvidia A100 GPU.